Configure SMTP and Send Emails from WooCommerce

 To be able to send any emails from the Store Manager, the first thing you need to do is configure SMTP settings.
 For that, open Preferences > Email Settings and expand the Advanced Settings section.
 Then fill in the required fields:

-- Sender email (usually it’s your corporate mail like [email protected] or [email protected])
+- Sender email (usually it’s your corporate mail like info@ or support@)

 - SMTP server name, connection security, and SMTP server port (you can ask your hosting provider for these settings).